ES-Merging: Biological MLLM Merging via Embedding Space Signals: Further Analyses

 \subsection{Embedding Visualization}

 Figure~\ref{fig:embedding_visualization_ours} visualizes the embedding distributions of each specialist model and the model merged by ES-Merging at the last transformer block for each modality token.
 In each modality token space, the specialist models form distinct distributions, indicating that each model has learned modality-specific representations.
 The model merged by ES-Merging is positioned between the specialist distributions without being biased toward any particular specialist, while being relatively close to the distribution of the specialist corresponding to each modality token.
 This suggests that ES-Merging integrates the modality-specific knowledge of each specialist model in a balanced manner, while preserving the specialization for each modality.
+Notably, this pattern holds consistently across both biological and general domains, demonstrating that ES-Merging generalizes well across heterogeneous task settings rather than being tailored to a specific domain.